GeneMatch with a sperm donor or an egg donor

 If both biological parents carry a variant in the same gene, the child has a higher risk of developing a disease.

-This risk applies to all children, whether conceived with donor sperm or not.
+This risk applies to all children, whether conceived with a donor or not.

-Although sperm donors are thoroughly screened, a small risk remains if both the donor and mother share a mutation.
+Although sperm and egg donors are thoroughly screened, a small risk remains if both the donor and the biological parent share a mutation.

 If you want to reduce this risk significantly before pregnancy, GeneMatch is a great choice.